mehmetozcan-zz/SWE573/README.md

 http://127.0.0.1:8000/

-Click Sign Up for registration, click login if you are already a user.
+Click "Sign Up" for registration, click "Log In" if you are already a user.